Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Conclusion

 \section{Conclusion}

-In this work we presented a configurable pipeline for compressing DNNs and deploying them on Cortex-M based microcontrollers.
-To achieve compression, our pipeline utilizes network pruning and weight quantization techniques.
-The deployment is handled by using a proposed runtime environment, which consists of a code generator for mapping trained networks to executable C-code and a runtime library which provides optimized implementations of common DNN layers.
+In this work, we have presented a configurable pipeline for compressing DNNs and deploying them on Cortex-M-based microcontrollers.
+To achieve compression, our pipeline uses network pruning and weight quantization techniques.
+Deployment is handled by a proposed runtime environment, which consists of a code generator for mapping trained networks to executable C code and a runtime library that provides optimized implementations of common DNN layers.
 We used the introduced pipeline to compare DNNs compressed with different pruning and quantization techniques.
-Furthermore, we tested how compression influences runtime performance on multiple target systems.
-We were able to show that even larger DNN architectures like AlexNet or ResNet can be feasibly deployed on microcontrollers featuring memory footprints of as little as 1-2 MB Flash and 256 Kb SRAM while still achieving good execution time and accuracy results.
+We also tested how compression affects runtime performance on several target systems.
+We were able to show that even larger DNN architectures such as AlexNet or ResNet can be feasibly deployed on microcontrollers with memory footprints as small as 1-2 MB Flash and 256 Kb SRAM, while still achieving good execution time and accuracy results.